-Even though our vacations are leisurely, you may want to consider staying an extra night at the Grand and Maltanski Hotels in Krakow.
+Even though our vacations are leisurely, you may want to consider staying an extra night at the Grand and Legend Hotels in Krakow.
 You may find that the extra time will make your week even more relaxing and enjoyable.

 Dinner as outlined on itinerary

 Local beer, house wine, tea, and coffee with all included meals (Please note that cocktail drinks and drinks consumed outside of mealtime are not included)